INSTRUMENTS ON-BOARD LOFT

 The WFM is visible on the top of the satellite.

-Expected field of view of the WFM.
+Field of view of the WFM (5 units).

 A summary of the presently established requirements and goals of the WFM are reported in the table below.